MadhuAtBerkeley/BristolGorillas2020/README.md

 ### Dataset details and structure

+#### Prerequisites

-The dataset is stored using Git Large File Storage and this will need to be installed (instructions can be found [here](https://git-lfs.github.com)) before the repository can be cloned (downloading the repository as a zip file won't work, unfortunately).
+- The dataset is stored using Git Large File Storage and this need to be installed (instructions can be found [here](https://git-lfs.github.com)) before the repository can be cloned (downloading the repository as a zip file won't work, unfortunately).
+- To reproduce the results the following forked darknet repository will need to be installed <https://github.com/obrookes/darknet>.
+I have provided the neccessary files to evaluate the network once this has been done.
+The `darknet_files` directory includes the yolo-obj.cfg, obj.names, obj.data, train.txt, test.txt and .weight files that are needed.
+The **How to train (to detect your custom objects)** section of the darknet repository will tell you where to put these files.
+Once the files are in the correct location run `darknet.exe detector map data/obj.data yolo-obj.cfg backup\yolo-obj_best.weights` from the directory where the darknet executable file is located - this will produce the desired mAP calculation.
+For more details on evaluation refer to the **When should I stop training** section (specifically **subsection 2.2**).

 #### Images, Annotations & Network Weights
 - The `images` directory contains all of the data and is already split into `train` and `test` sets.